 If the thoughts are negative, challenge them.
+Ask yourself two questions.

-- Ask yourself: "Is there another way to see this situation that is also true and that empowers me to act more positively, or helps me see things from the other person's perspective so we can find a win/win solution?"
+- "Is there another way to see this situation that is also true and that empowers me to act more positively, or helps me see things from the other person's perspective so we can find a win/win solution?"
 (Hint: There always is.)

 Notice how this gives you a choice about how to feel and respond, instead of getting swept away by the emotions the thoughts trigger.
 Notice how your anxiety decreases.